Obama Continues R&D Support

-The increase is significant because the discretionary part of the budget, which funds nonmandatory programs such as R&D, is frozen at 2011 levels.
-Discretionary funding represents about a third of the overall $3.8 trillion proposed budget.
+The increases are significant because the discretionary part of the budget, which funds nonmandatory programs such as R&D, is frozen at 2011 levels.
+Discretionary funding represents about one-third of the overall $3.8 trillion proposed budget.

 Of the total R&D budget, $64.9 billion will go to nondefense work, a 5.0% increase over the 2012 level.
 The R&D increases are in part offset by cuts to the Department of Defense’s weapon-systems development activities.

-“The priority the President attaches to R&D and STEM education, as reflected in his 2013 budget, is justified by the historic truth that investments in innovation and education today will more than pay for themselves tomorrow,” John P. Holdren, director of the White House Office of Science & Technology (OSTP) and science and technology adviser to the President, said in a statement.
+“The priority the President attaches to R&D and STEM education, as reflected in his 2013 budget, is justified by the historic truth that investments in innovation and education today will more than pay for themselves tomorrow,” John P. Holdren, director of the White House Office of Science & Technology Policy (OSTP), said in a statement.

-The President’s budget request raises the overall funding of three key basic science agencies: the National Science Foundation, the National Institute of Standards & Technology, and the Department of Energy’s Office of Science.
+The President’s budget request raises the overall funding of three key basic science agencies: NSF, NIST (part of the Commerce Department), and the Department of Energy’s Office of Science.
 NSF is slated for a 4.8% increase to $7.4 billion in overall funding; NIST, a 14.1% increase to $857 million; and DOE Office of Science, a 2.6% increase to $5.0 billion.
-These increases keep the three agencies on a doubling track as outlined in the America Competes Reauthorization Act, but will delay the target completion date.
+These increases keep the three agencies on a doubling track as outlined in the America Competes Reauthorization Act but will delay the target completion date.

 To support job growth, the 2013 request includes $2.2 billion for advanced manufacturing R&D programs at various federal agencies.
 To promote clean energy, the request provides $2.6 billion for the U.S. Global Change Research Program to understand, predict, mitigate, and adapt to climate changes.